isovalent/ebpf-docs/docs/concepts/index.md

 [BTF]: btf.md

-## [ELF] (Executable and Linkable Format)
+## [ELF] (Executable and Link-able Format)
 It is a standard and versatile file format for executable files, object code, shared libraries, and core dumps on Unix-alike systems.
-The ELF format is extensible and cross-platform by design thus supporting different CPUs or ISA with different endiannesses and address sizes.
+The ELF format is extensible and cross-platform by design thus supporting different CPUs or ISA with different endianness and address sizes.

 [ELF]: elf.md